 External Microphone Adapters for GoPro Cameras

-For a GoPro HERO3 or HERO4 action camera, you will need a 3.5mm to USB mini B adapter to attach an external microphone.
+For a GoPro HERO3 or HERO4 action camera, you will need a 3.5 mm to USB mini B adapter to attach an external microphone.
 This might just be an unsophisticated dongle.
-But it will allow you to connect an external microphone to your GoPro.
+But it allows you to connect an external microphone to your GoPro.

 For the GoPro HERO5 and later, things become a bit simpler.
-GoPro makes an adapter that connects to the USB C socket and provides a 3.5mm and USB C socket.
-This is the simplest solution from the HERO5 to the HERO7 action cameras.
+GoPro makes an adapter that connects to the USB C socket and provides a 3.5 mm and USB C port.
+This is the simplest solution for the HERO5/6/7 action cameras.

 But there are two downsides.
 The mod isn’t waterproof and will compromise the action camera’s waterproofing.
 This means you can’t use it if you think the camera might get submerged.
-It also adds a layer of complexity to changing the battery, as it has to be completely removed from the camera to do so.
+It also adds a layer of complexity to changing the battery, as the Media Mod has to be completely removed from the camera to do so.

-Generic dongles with a USB C to 3.5mm should work with DJI Osmo Action and Action 2 cameras.
+Generic dongles with a USB C to 3.5 mm should work with the DJI Osmo Action.
 But it’s a good idea to always check compatibility before you buy.
 The CYNOVA Osmo Action Dual provides a more modular-looking solution and adds a USB C port.
 As with the GoPro Media Mod, using the adapter compromises the waterproofing.